section-engineering-education/engineering-education/content/articles/implement-a-collapsible-view-using-a-cardview/index.md

 Nice right?

-You can find this project's code on [Github](https://github.com/Lamouresparus/CollapsingCardView) or download the APK [here](https://drive.google.com/file/d/1-2fMOcxtCaCs6xus0DWjvQN1kwOvJ4ZA/view?usp=sharing) .
+You can find this project's code on [Github](https://github.com/Lamouresparus/CollapsingCardView) or download the APK [here](https://drive.google.com/file/d/1-2fMOcxtCaCs6xus0DWjvQN1kwOvJ4ZA/view?usp=sharing).

 ### Conclusion
 The CardView enriches the look of your application's UI.
 The default implementation of the shadow and rounded corners is a big plus.
 However, the Cardview is designed to hold one child view within itself.
 You could add within the card view another layout to manage the child views, just like we did here.

 Cheers!

+---
+Peer Review Contributions by: [Briana Nzivu](/engineering-education/authors/briana-nzivu/)